LINCHPIN

 The Crisis of Mediating Institutions

-Alexis de Tocqueville, observing American democracy in the 1830s, identified its distinctive genius not in its constitution or its commerce but in its associational life.7 Americans, Tocqueville noted, formed voluntary associations for every conceivable purpose: religious, moral, commercial, civic, trivial, and grand.
+Alexis de Tocqueville, observing American democracy in the 1830s, identified its distinctive genius in its associational life.7 Americans, Tocqueville noted, formed voluntary associations for every conceivable purpose: religious, moral, commercial, civic, trivial, and grand.
 These associations performed functions that neither the market nor the state could perform.
 They formed character.
 They transmitted cultural norms.
 They enforced behavioral expectations through social pressure rather than legal coercion.
 They created networks of mutual obligation and reciprocal trust.
-They were, in Tocqueville's analysis, the essential infrastructure of democratic self-governance—the "schools of democracy" in which citizens learned the habits of cooperation, compromise, and collective action that republican government requires.
+They were, in Tocqueville's analysis, the essential infrastructure of democratic self-governance, the "schools of democracy" in which citizens learned the habits of cooperation, compromise, and collective action that republican government requires.

 These institutions are in measurable, accelerating decline.
 The data for Oklahoma tracks national trends while exceeding national averages on several key indicators of institutional erosion.